HertzDevil/SnevenTracker/README.md

 As in 0CC-FT, all changes to the source code are marked with `// // //`.

+### Progress

+Removing references to all expansion chips and the DPCM channel.

 ### Notes

 - Replaces 2A03 with SN76489, removes all expansion chips